Title II Report Card

 - One elementary education major received the Appreciation of Elementary Education.

-- Three elementary education majors received the Dan and Mary Morrison Necker English Scholarship.
+- Two elementary education majors received the Dan and Mary Morrison Necker English Scholarship.

-- One elementary education major received the David James Liu Memorial Education Scholarship.
+- One elementary education major received the David James Liu Memorial Foundation Scholarship.

 - One elementary education major received the Outstanding Senior Award.